Visiting Muxia Spain | A Magical Village in Galicia

 One of the best beaches near Muxīa is the Os Muiños beach.
 The large swimming area is often referred to as Praia de Area Maior.
 This white sandy beach is rustic and is found tucked away in a cove.
 The Os Muiños beach is a lovely place to spend the day swimming and relaxing.

-The Rio Negro dumps into the sea and offers a short hiking trail with an old water mill.
 For a lovely day trip, walk next to Moraime village to see the monastery and enjoy a hearty lunch.
 The Moraime Monastery also offers a place to sleep if looking for a quiet retreat.

 Follow the arrows back to Muxía.
 This small section of trail is the final steps of the Camino Finisterre Muxia from Olveiroa to Muxía.